Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-2.md

 companion object Bonger {}
 ```

 > A companion object doesn't have to have a name.
-If you don't define one, the default is: `Companion`.
+If you don't define one, the default is `Companion`.
 >
 {style="note"}